vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/layout/page.md

 ## Footer Support <MyBadge text="Support page config" />

-If you want to display the footer on every page, you need to set `themeConfig.footer.display` to `true`.
+To display the footer on every page, you need to set `themeConfig.footer.display` to `true`.
 At the same time, you can also use `themeConfig.footer.copyright` and `themeConfig.content` to set the default copyright information and footer content.

 You can also configure the `footer`, `copyrightText` and `medialink` fields in the `Front Matter` page.